roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7200/connecting-to-chirpstack/README.md

 You can use RAK7200 LPWAN Tracker to connect with ChirpStack by following this steps:

 ::: tip 📝 NOTE
-In this section, it is an assumed that you have already connected your LoRa® Gateway with TTN correctly.
-If not, please have a look at the document of RAK LoRa® Gateway.
+In this section, it is an assumed that you have already connected your Gateway with TTN correctly.
+If not, please have a look at the document of RAK Gateway.
 :::

 OK!
 Let’s get started!